 \subsection{Reasoning Layer}

-The reasoning layer is the intelligence kernel in the proposed framework, which supports all intelligent functions and services in SBs.
-In this layer, ML is the absolute protagonist and performs diverse intelligent reasoning based on the various application requests.
-In essence, ML in the reasoning layer provides an adaptive mechanism that learns from historical data when the learning objectives are specified by users or system designers.
-All intelligent functions and services as well as the status of the entire SB are controllable by a set of parameters, which can be changed in reasoning layer according to the input data containing users' demands and sensory information.
-Between the input data and output parameter set, there are diligently designed ML algorithms suitable for different scenarios, which can adaptively optimize its parameters according to the feedback of output results.
-After being trained by several training data sets, the reasoning layer will be capable of producing optimized output parameters for the service layer.
+The reasoning layer is the intelligence kernel in the proposed framework, supporting all intelligent functions and services in the SB.
+In this layer, ML is the absolute protagonist and performs diverse intelligent reasoning based on various application requests.
+In essence, ML in the reasoning layer provides an adaptive mechanism capable of learning from historical data when the learning objectives are specified by the users or system designers.
+All intelligent functions and services, as well as the status of the entire SB, are controllable by a set of parameters that can be changed in the reasoning layer according to input data containing demands and sensory information from the users.
+Between the input data and output parameter set, appropriately designed ML algorithms suitable for different scenarios can adaptively optimize its parameters according to output feedback.
+After having been trained by several training datasets, the reasoning layer will be capable of producing optimized output parameters for the service layer.